 Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle

 $13,095 to $22,195

-Your journey commences in Punta Arenas, located in southern Chile, where you will board your two-hour flight across the Drake Passage to Antarctica.
-Upon arrival at the King George Island in Antarctica, you will embark on your ship via Zodiac inflatable crafts.
+Your journey commences in Punta Arenas, located in southern Chile, where you will board a two-hour flight across the Drake Passage to Antarctica.
+Upon arrival at King George Island in Antarctica, you will embark your ship via Zodiac inflatable crafts.

 An onboard photographer is available to work with you throughout the voyage to help you improve your photography and encourage you to look at scenes or events in a different way in order to capture them digitally.
 Also available is an onboard multimedia download studio with computers, cables, and hard-drives for back-up storage and for creating DVDs of your images.
 Select departures host an enhanced photography program, where in addition to the photographer in residence, a professional photographer will serve as one of the expedition guides.
 This expands the opportunities and bandwidth for those passengers looking to learn more and get more out of their images.
 Also available is an onboard multimedia download studio with computers, cables, and hard-drives for back-up storage and for creating DVDs of your images.